Zimbabwe Cricket shields Ballance from local media despite solid debut - NewZimbabwe.com

 Ireland had earlier been dismissed for 114 in 19.2 overs.

-The press corps were however left dissapointed after their request for Ballance was turned down by ZC’s media and communications manager Darlington Majonga.
+The press corps were however left disappointed after their request for Ballance was turned down by ZC’s media and communications manager Darlington Majonga.

 While ZC maintains that Ballance is unavailable for interviews as he is “still settling down” with the team, the media gag could be due to his racism allegations in England.